Version Control For Management

 Definition and Core Concepts of Version Control for Management

 At its core, version control is a system that records changes to a file or set of files over time, enabling users to recall specific versions later.
-While it originated in the realm of software development, its principles are now widely applicable to management.
-Version control for management involves using these systems to track changes in documents, workflows, and processes, ensuring that every modification is documented and reversible.
+While traditionally used in software development to manage source code, version control for management extends this concept to broader applications, such as document management, project tracking, and team collaboration.

 Key concepts include:

-• Repositories: Centralized storage locations where all files and their histories are kept.
+• Repositories: Centralized storage locations where all versions of files are saved.

-• Commits: Snapshots of changes made to files, often accompanied by descriptive messages.
+• Commits: Snapshots of changes made to files, often accompanied by notes explaining the modifications.

-• Branches: Parallel versions of a project that allow teams to work on different features or tasks simultaneously.
+• Branches: Parallel versions of a project that allow teams to work on different features or tasks simultaneously without interfering with the main workflow.

 • Merging: Combining changes from different branches into a single version.